 |Tooele County||7 949||48||13 654|

 |Box Elder County||52||0||104|

 The United States remains the epicenter of the COVID-19 pandemic.
-COVID-19 pandemic keeps all people on alert in Laketown and today, the virus still spreads across Utah.
-Its population density is considered to be 1,300 people per mi2 (490 people per km2) so the risk of infection is below average.
-As for the state, the Utah officials noted about 402K coronavirus cases, an increase of 336 cases from yesterday.
+COVID-19 keeps all people on alert in Laketown and today, the virus still covers the territory of Utah.
+Its population density is considered to be 1,300 people per mi2 (490 people per km2) so the risk of being infected is below average.
+As for the state, the Utah officials announced about 426K coronavirus cases, an increase of 815 cases from yesterday.

-These figures don’t give the whole picture because many cases — including mild or asymptomatic infections — have not been diagnosed.
-Our aim is to stay home and take care of ourselves.
+These rates don’t give the whole picture because many cases — including mild or asymptomatic infections — have not been diagnosed.
+Our key thing is to stay home and take care of ourselves.
 You should be aware of protection measures and the symptoms of coronavirus.How to protect yourself from coronavirus?
 What are coronavirus symptoms?